-2. Nord Stream 2 Will Break Apart The EU
+2. Nord Stream 2 will splinter the EU

 Many EU members oppose it.
-It will make other members more exposed to Russian political pressure and blackmail.
+It will worsen many members' vulnerability to Russian political pressure and blackmail

-The majority within European Union - i.e. 80% of the Members of the European Parliament, and 24 out of 28 member states - oppose Nord Stream 2 in the way the Kremlin and the German government want it to proceed.
-18
+The majority within European Union - i.e. 80% of the Members of the European Parliament, and 24 out of 28 member states - oppose Nord Stream 2 in the way the Kremlin and the German government want it to proceed.19

-With Gazprom directly supplying large quantities of gas to the west European markets, avoiding eastern Europe, the existing West-East capacity would quickly be exhausted.
-This would make it impossible to deliver any more gas from north-western countries to the
+With Gazprom directly supplying large quantities of gas to the West European markets, avoiding Eastern Europe, the existing West-East capacity would quickly be exhausted.
+This would make it impossible to deliver any more gas from North-Western countries to the